PX4/PX4-Devguide/ekf2_log_replay.md

 ### Changing tuning parameters for a replay

 You can set the estimator parameter values for the replay in the file **replay\_params.txt** located in the same directory as your replayed log file, e.g. **build\_posix\_sitl\_replay/src/firmware/posix/rootfs/replay\_params.txt**.
-When running the replay for the first time \(e.g. after a **make clean**\) this file will be auto generated and filled with the default EKF2 parameter values taken from the flight log.
+When you run the replay the first time, the replay_replayed.px4log file will be generated and filled with the default EKF2 parameter values used during the actual flight.
 After that you can change any EKF2 parameter value by changing the corresponding number in the text file.
 Setting the noise value for the gyro bias would require the following line.

 ```
 EKF2_GB_NOISE 0.001
 ```
+Once EKF2 parameter is changed, the replay can be run again with the new value.

 ## ulog logger
 Is coming...